TaitoUnited/wordpress-template/README.md

   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
 Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> APIs & Services -> Credentials -> Create service account key).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.
 * Remember to delete the service account keys that you created in the previous step from your local disk.

+TODO: Could we just mount some subdirectory to permanent volume?
+This way plugin implementations could be used from the container image even though plugin data is used from a permanent volume.

 #### Kubernetes